ImangazalievM/CleanArchitectureManifest/README-EN.md

 3. It's easy to handle errors.

-To switch between threads, we use the` subscribeOn` method, as usual, but we get the Scheduler not through the static methods of the Schedulers class, but with the [SchedulersProvider'а](#schedulersprovider).
+To switch between threads, we use the` subscribeOn` method, as usual, but we get the Scheduler not through the static methods of the Schedulers class, but with the [SchedulersProvider](#schedulersprovider).
 It will help us in the future, when we want to test our code.

 ### Data layer